aptdnfapt/tmuxai/README.md

 ## Squashing

-As you work with TmuxAI, your conversation history grows, adding to the context provided to the AI model with each interaction.
-Different AI models have different context size limits and pricing structures based on token usage.
-To manage this, TmuxAI implements a simple context management feature called "squashing."
+As you work with TmuxAI, your conversation history grows.
+To manage token usage and prevent context limits from being reached, TmuxAI uses two primary techniques:

+### Efficient Context Tracking
+TmuxAI employs a sophisticated context tracking system.
+After the first message, it only sends content from panes or files that have been updated.
+This dramatically reduces the number of tokens sent with each message, saving costs and allowing for longer, more coherent conversations without losing important details from your terminal.

 ### What is Squashing?

-Squashing is TmuxAI's built-in mechanism for summarizing chat history to manage token usage.

-When your context grows too large, TmuxAI condenses previous messages into a more compact summary.
+When the conversation history still grows too large despite the efficient context tracking, TmuxAI uses "squashing" as a secondary mechanism.
+This process summarizes older parts of the conversation to free up space for new messages, ensuring the interaction can continue.

 You can check your current context utilization at any time using the `/info` command: